fedora-infra/fedora-messaging/docs/messages.rst

 Header Schema
 -------------

-The default header schema simply declares that the header field must be a JSON object.
-You can leave the schema as-is when you define your own message, or refine it.
+The default header schema declares that the header field must be a JSON object with several expected keys.
+You can leave the schema as-is when you define your own message, or you can refine it.
+The base schema will always be enforced in addition to your custom schema.

 .. _body-schema: